Samuel van Houten

-Samuel van Houten (17 February 1837 – 14 October 1930) was a Dutch liberal politician and philosopher, who served as Minister of the Interior from 1894 to 1897.
+Samuel van Houten (17 February 1837 – 14 October 1930) was a Dutch liberal politician, who served as Minister of the Interior from 1894 to 1897.

 Early life

 Van Houten was born in Groningen into a wealthy Mennonite family.
 His parents were Derk van Houten, a timber merchant and local politician, and his wife Barbara Elizabeth Meihuizen.
 After attending a Latin school from 1849 to 1854, he studied Law at the University of Groningen, obtaining a degree in 1859.
 He then worked as a lawyer.
 He quickly became involved in the city's politics, getting elected to the municipal council in 1864 and becoming one of the city's aldermen in 1867.
 About this time Van Houten left the Mennonite Church and became an agnostic.

 Member of the House of Representatives

 In 1869, van Houten was first elected to the House of Representatives for the electoral district Groningen.
 In the House of Representatives, Van Houten quickly established himself as an independent liberal, not reluctant to criticise the Thorbeckian liberal establishment.
 He denounced what he saw as a centralist tendency in the ideology of their leader, Johan Rudolph Thorbecke, jokingly referring to the latter's views as Bonapartism in 1872.
 Van Houten, in contrast, adhered to the belief that the historical development of different sectors of society should be respected, in this sense sharing semblance to Abraham Kuyper's theory of sphere sovereignty.
 This belief led him to take a different position on the issue of the school struggle than most of his fellow liberals.
 In 1887, he was one of only seven liberals to vote to allow for the equal funding of confessional schools.

 Van Houten adhered to the principle of autonomy regarding the individual as well.
 On the issue of social policy, he believed government intervention was necessary to eliminate barriers to development of the individual so as to create equality of opportunity and thus to promote individual liberty.
 In this spirit, Van Houten introduced a bill that forbade child labour for children younger than 12 years.
 This bill, nicknamed the Kinderwetje van Van Houten, became the first social law of the Netherlands in 1874.
 Nonetheless, van Houten who started out as very progressive gradually became more conservative and opposed further social laws and any egalitarianism by the state.
 On individual issues, he continued to sponsor progressive causes, writing about feminism, prostitution and birth control.
 He was president of a Neo-Malthusian society in 1888.

 While initially supportive of expansion of suffrage, Van Houten gradually became more conservative on the issue over time, fearing that an enfranchised proletariat would threaten the social balance.
 His opposition to Johannes Tak van Poortvliet's proposal to extend suffrage to all men except beggars and servants led him to lose re-election in the progressive district of Groningen in the general election of 1894.
 He was defeated by the Takkian liberal Hendrik Lodewijk Drucker.